-For the last decade (2011-2021), glucocorticoids have been prohibited in-competition when administered by a systemic route (that is, when administered by an oral, intravenous, intramuscular, or rectal route).
-One of the major changes in the 2022 Prohibited List, is that from 1 January 2022, all injectable routes of administration (including local injections) will be prohibited in-competition.
-UKAD have developed a new TUE policy that sets out guidance for how athletes and doctors should comply with the changes to the way glucocorticoids will be regulated.
-Further information can be found in the infographic from UK Anti-Doping on the next page and at the following link: https://www.ukad.org.uk/special-topics.
+As a reminder, glucocorticoids are prohibited in competition via all injectable routes of administration (including local injections).

-The FA Anti-Doping, Social Drugs & Whereabouts Guide Season 2022/23 8
+UKAD have a TUE policu that sets out guidance for how athletes and doctors should comply with the regulations in relation to glucocorticoids.
+Further information can be found in the infographic from UK Anti-Doping below and an FAQ document can be found at www.ukad.org.uk/special-topics.

-EMERGENCY MEDICINES - DO I NEED A TUE IN 2022?
+EMERGENCY MEDICINES - DO I NEED A TUE IN 2023?